jefffhaynes/BinarySerializer/README.md

 ### FieldEndiannessAttribute ###

 The FieldEndianness attribute allows for the dynamic switching of endianness during deserialization.
 This can be useful for dealing with formats which specify endianness through the use of magic numbers or values.
 The binding constructor for FieldEndianness requires the type of a value converter, which returns an Endianness value be specified.
+This attribute will be inherited by all child fields unless overwritten.

 ```c#
     public class Packet